Jake Cherry is investigating transport processes in eroded porous

 Computational Mathematics in 2018 from Florida State University.

-Liam White is developing data-driven physical models for prescribed
+Liam White is developing algorithms for improving 3D printing.
+He is

 Southeastern University in 2019.